Install Reporting Services native mode report server

-Setup must be able to use the default values to reserve the URLs that provide access to the report server and Report Manager.
+Setup must be able to use the default values to reserve the URLs that provide access to the report server and the web portal.
 These values are port 80, a strong wildcard, and the virtual directory names in the format ReportServer_<instance_name> and Reports_<instance_name>.

 Setup must be able to use the default values to create the report server databases.
 These values are ReportServer and ReportServerTempDB.
 If you have existing databases from a previous installation, Setup will be blocked because it cannot configure the report server in the default configuration for native mode.
 You must rename, move, or delete the databases to unblock Setup.

 If your computer does not meet all requirements for a default installation, you must install Reporting Services in files-only mode and then use the Reporting Services Configuration Manager to configure it after Setup is finished.